wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         !!! note
             You can add your desired chains to this file by specifying the required fields for each chain.
 In this example, we're using the Avalanche Fuji and Celo Alfajores TestNets.

-2. Write the Deployment Script:

-    You’ll need a script to automate the deployment of your contracts.
-Let’s create the deployment script.
+2. **Write the deployment script** - you’ll need a script to automate the deployment of your contracts.
+Let’s create the deployment script

     1. Load imports and configuration: